Top 7 of Poland’s Hot Springs

 Nearby Amenities: 2 stars - Limited options, best for a back-to-nature experience, nearby hiking trails.

-Mountain Majesty: Immerse yourself in the stunning scenery of the Tatra Mountains while soaking in natural hot springs scattered throughout the Podhale region.
-Each spa offers unique experiences, from historical bathhouses to modern facilities.
+Immerse yourself in the stunning scenery of the Tatra Mountains while soaking in natural hot springs scattered throughout the Podhale region.

 Secret Tip: Hike to hidden thermal pools like Termy Chochołowskie for a truly off-the-beaten-path experience.
 Hike to the Gubałówka Mountain for panoramic views and a dip in a natural hot spring with breathtaking scenery.